-Emissions from the agriculture sector were approximately 6.5 million tonnes CO_2 eq. in 2015.
-Agricultural emissions reported under the agricultural sector include methane (CH_4) emissions from the enteric fermentation of domestic livestock, manure management and crop residue burning, as well as nitrous oxide (N2O) emissions from manure management and direct and indirect N2O emissions from agricultural soils and crop residue burning.
-Also CO_2 emissions from liming and urea fertilization are included.
-Emissions from the agriculture are also reported in the energy and LULUCF sectors in the greenhouse gas inventory (Figure 3.15).
+Emissions from the agriculture sector were approximately 6.5 million tonnes CO2 eq. in 2015.
+Agricultural emissions resported under the agricultural sector include methane (CH4) emissions from the enteric fermentation of domestic livestock, manure management and crop residue burning, as well as nitrous oxide $(N_2O)$ emissions from manure management and direct and indirect N2O emissions from agricultural soils and crop residue burning.
+Also CO2 emissions from liming and urea fertilization are included.
+Emissions from the agriculture are reported also in other sectors of the greenhouse gas inventory such as under the energy and LULUCF sectors (Figure 3.15).